-Whether you are a parent or teacher, the task of educating a mentally challenged child can be daunting.
+Whether you are a parent or teacher, the task of educating a intellectually disabled child can be daunting.
 The usual methods of teaching and overseeing classwork might not necessarily apply, and you may encounter frustrating moments in which you feel you are "getting nowhere."
 According to Education.com, it's important to know and understand a child's disability and learn to work within its confines, rather than expecting the disability to go away.
 Learning a child's strengths and helping her compensate for weaknesses will play a important role in fostering success.

 Use flexibility with tasks or assignments.
 For example, if you're a parent helping your child with homework and she's struggling, don't become mired in the details.
 Education.com recommends determining what skill your child is meant to demonstrate with the assignment and adapting the assignment based on her abilities.
 The goal here, Education.com says, is to learn to work with your child's unique strengths to accomplish tasks, even if your methods are unorthodox.